dl-tg/reddit-post-exporter/README.md

 # Reddit Post Exporter
 Fetch and save the JSON data of Reddit posts and their comments, from specified subreddit and specific category (top, controversial, hot or rising) up to a certain limit, which is specified by the user, too.

 Note that it will export only those posts that fit the category.
-For example, I managed to export 100 posts and ~4,565 comments respectively from AskReddit.
+For example, I managed to export 100 posts and ~4,565 comments respectively from Hot category in AskReddit.

 ### Example
 Check [example](https://github.com/sncelta/reddit-post-exporter/tree/example) branch to see results.